NickCMoore/harmonia-sinfonia/README.md

 - Contact Page: Form to contact site administrators or support.
 - FAQs/Help Section: Helps users understand how to use different aspects of the platform.
 - Event Pages: For orchestra to post upcoming events or rehearsals with RSVP functionality.
+- Messaging System: To enable members to communicate more easily.
+Not feasible within time constraints of project.
+For a future release.
+- Expand comments: Posts are previewed in the overview pages and then by clicking on them, can go to more detail.
+No expansion functionality within the individual post or comment feed yet.
+- Further Content Moderation Tools: No options at the moment for more advanced content filtering and keyword blocking.
+For a future release.

 ## Testing & Bug Tracking